viash-io/viash-actions/viash-hub/deploy/README.md

-# push
+# Deploy

-This action will push build artifacts to Viash-Hub.
+This action will deploy/push build artifacts to Viash-Hub.
+The functionality is greatly inspired by `peaceiris/actions-gh-pages@v3` but tweaked and minimized for our use case.

 ## Usage

-This action will pull a branch from a repository and replace all content with the available build artifacts from the pipeline.
+This action will deploy/pull a branch from a repository and replace all content with the available build artifacts from the pipeline.

-Currently hard coded to use GitHub as source.
-This could be extended to allow pulling from Viash-Hub, maybe even make it the default behaviour.

 ### Inputs available